alshdavid/BorrowScript/README.md

 The Borrow Checker checker introduced by Rust allows for thread-safe code to be written while also offering the compiler the ability to manage memory allocations and deallocations at compilation time, rather than at runtime through a garbage collector.

-The concept of modules in TypeScript allows for efficient static analysis allowing compilers to trim dead code efficiently.
+The concept of modules in TypeScript allows for efficient static analysis allowing compilers to trim unused code efficiently.

 TypeScript BC aims to be the simplest implementation of a borrow checker and therefore will have built-in types which make assumptions on their implementation.